Top 10 Toxic Foods for Greyhounds

 Our canine buddies get enough sugar naturally from their diets, they don’t need extra.
 Not only will it cause tooth decay and other dental problems, but sugar is also a major cause of obesity and can lead to diabetes.

 This shouldn’t even have to go on a do-not-feed list, it should be common sense.
 Some people think it’s funny to feed alcohol to a dog and watch it become tipsy.
 They should not be dog owners!
 Alcohol can cause serious liver problems, not to mention brain damage over time.
-A small amount of alcohol can cause vomiting, diarrhoea, breathing difficulties, depression of the nervous system, unsteadiness, shaking and lapsing into a coma.
+A small amount of alcohol can cause vomiting, diarrhea, breathing difficulties, depression of the nervous system, unsteadiness, shaking and lapsing into a coma.